The Everybody Foundation has relaunched with a new process for giving out grants to the community!

 Improvement to facilities used to fulfil an active lifestyle

-Funding can be used to pay for facility developments and the purchase of non-sporting equipment that helps the communities in which Everybody Sport and Recreation operates to be more active.
+Funding can be used to pay for facility developments and the purchase of non-sporting equipment that helps the communities in which Everybody Health and Leisure operates to be more active.

 Stories from members of the Everybody Foundation